kamiljano/ipterate/README.md

         console.log(`Completion percentage: ${data.completionPercentage}`); // an integer number between 0 and 100
                                                                             // calculated based on allIps and iteration });

+## Usage in a loop

+Alternatively, instead of using callbacks, you can just iterate the IPs in a loop

+    for (let {ip, progress} of ipterate.range('10.0.1.0/29').iterate()) {
+      // your stuff
+    }

+## Starting from a saved point

+If you're iterating through a large number of IPs, you's likely that you will want to save your progress at some point and then continue from where you left off.
+For this purpose you can use the startWith() method.

+    for (let {ip, progress} of ipterate.range('0.0.0.0/0').startWith('10.0.1.5').iterate()) {
+      // your stuff
+    }

 # Installation